About a life with OCD, expressing its overwhelming power and 'what it can be': Murder.

-Instead, knocking on my door.
+Instead, several rapid knocks echo on my door.
 I sigh, rolling my eyes.

-My door flies open.
-The handle bangs against the wall, drilling the hole in it deeper.
+The door of my room flies open.
+The rickety handle bangs against the wall, drilling the hole in it deeper.

 “I didn’t say come in!”
 I say.

 “You know what?
-You’ve got no choice but lock me in,” she blurts.
+You’ve got no choice but lock me in,” she blurts out.

-“You’re hugging them.
+“You’re hugging.
 Embracing.
 Roger surely will not like this, will he?”

 “What are you telling me, Sonja?
 Are you trying to blackmail me?
-So that I stay here, keep locking you in every night and not move together with him?”
+So that I stay here, keep locking you in every night and not move in with him?”